CoderCat55/HearMeMioConnect/README.md

 Your aim is to discuss the structure with me.
 I need you to be objective.
 You should use strategies like listing pros and cons of a situation and judge it according to my aim.

+Aim of repository:
+Making necessary changes for this system to work on KNN istead of SVM. k=3

+Steps:
+Understand what this program does detailly
+How can we change it to classify with KNN?
+I want to minimally change so do not recommend unnecessary things.